rcpch/national-paediatric-diabetes-audit/documentation/docs/developer/documentation.md

     There are two ways to view the documentation site:

     <https://localhost:8007> is served from the `mkdocs serve` command and **has auto-reload**, so is much more convenient for local development, you can instantly see changes made to the Markdown files in `documentation/docs`.

-    <https://e12.localhost/docs> is the built static HTML files, served through Caddy.
-This reflects how the documentation site works in the VPS environments. **There is no auto-reload**, so you have to manually run `docker compose restart mkdocs` to rebuild the static HTML files after making changes to the Markdown files in `documentation/docs`.

 ## How to edit content